 The additional information allows for a much fuller picture of the story of the building, including details about the architect, owner and specifics about the structure’s dimensions and estimated cost.

-Further along in the Heritage research process, the archive is also proving to be useful in helping capture the social history and historical significance of a building.
+Further along in the Heritage research process, with thanks to Local Law 11 professionals and architects pointing us along to speed up the process of research, the archive is also proving to be useful in helping capture the social history and historical significance of a building.

 “Many heritage consultants use the archive when building a statement of significance,” says Gunn, referring to the document that assesses what is important about a building, how important it is and why.
 This, in turn, establishes the baseline for any potential development and serves to inform the application for Planning Permission.